When Is the Best Time to Prune Lilacs?

 - Never prune more than one-third of the bush.

 - Create a balance of older stems and new flowering shoots.

-For more plant management tips and for professional plant and tree pruning, trimming and restoration services, trust the team at ArborCare.
+If you need help determining when and how to prune the lilacs in your yard, look no further than ArborCare.
+Our expert arborists can provide expert plant management tips and advice on how to prune your lilac tree to keep it looking its best for years to come.
 Contact us today to find out more about our tree care services or to schedule an appointment in or near Calgary, Edmonton, Kelowna or Winnipeg.